Shrinky Dinks

-Shrink art, Shrinky Dinks, or Shrinkles is a craft activity set consisting of sheets of polystyrene which can be cut with standard household scissors.
-When heated, the cut shapes become about nine times thicker while their horizontal and vertical dimensions reduce to about one-third the original size, resulting in hard, flat forms which retain their initial color and shape.
+Shrink art (sold under brand names including Shrinky Dinks and Shrinkles) is a craft activity using thin sheets of polystyrene which shrink when heated.
+The sheets can be cut with standard household scissors, and after heating become about nine times thicker while their horizontal and vertical dimensions reduce to about one-third the original size, resulting in hard, flat forms which retain their initial color and shape.
 They reached the height of their popularity in the 1980s and are still available from retailers.
-They can be used for a variety of purposes like charms, pins and zipper pulls.
+They can be used for a variety of purposes like charms, pins, and zipper pulls.
 Most sets are pre-printed with outline images of popular children's characters or other subjects, which are then colored in before baking.

 History

 Shrinky Dinks were invented in 1973 by Betty Morris and Kate Bloomberg, two housewives in Brookfield, Wisconsin, as a Cub Scout project with their sons.
 The first kits were sold at a local shopping mall and became very popular.
 Shrinky Dinks were soon licensed to be manufactured by the major toy companies of the time such as Milton Bradley, Colorforms, Western Publishing, and Skyline Toys.

 Alex Brands acquired Shrinky Dinks in 2014.
 As of 2020, the original brand Shrinky Dinks is owned by Just Play Products.